Code-Screen/Code-Screen.github.io/docs/users.md

  ### Admin Users
  The person who initially creates the account for your organisation on CodeScreen is made an admin user by default.

- When a new user is added, they will be created by default as non-admin users.
+ When a new user is added, they will be created by default as a non-admin user.
 If you would like to change a non-admin user to an admin, please message us on our live chat, or via <a href="mailto:hello@codescreen.dev">email</a>, with the name of the user and we will update them on our side.